 Cocaine Drug Abuse at Work

 “Cocaine is an extremely addictive drug and this addiction harms not only the employees but also the company management.
 We are talking about millions of Euros lost in, for example, financial institutions”, said Dr. Etienne Olivier, Medical Director of Castle Craig Netherlands.
-“It can be difficult to recognise a cocaine addiction.
+“It can be difficult to recognise cocaine addiction.
 Side-effects, including fatigue, insomnia, anxiety and depression are not always recognised as a cocaine problem”.

 By giving training and consultancy to companies and by offering treatment to their employees, Castle Craig supports the business world.
 Early detection can save companies money and after good treatment the employee is able to function fully again.

-The study by Goldstein et al., used FDG-PET technology assesses how active the brain is.
+The study by Goldstein et al., used FDG-PET technology to assess how active the brain is.
 The researchers found decreased concentration in cocaine users associated with lower activity in the area known to be involved in attention and concentration.
 The memories of cocaine users were significantly worse than those who didn’t use the drug.
 Another important function of the brain that is affected by cocaine is decision-making abilities.
 A crucial component of decision-making is the ability to inhibit incorrect responses.